-- 4. The Board legally adopts the budget before July 1 through a Board resolution.
+- 1. In the spring of each year, the President of the College submits a proposed budget to the budget committee which consists of the Board of Education and an equal number of concerned citizens of the community.
+Estimated receipts and expenditures are budgeted by fund, department and major category. - 2.
+The budget committee conducts public hearings for the purpose of obtaining taxpayer comments. - 3.
+The budget committee proposes a budget to the Board of Education.
+The estimated expenditures for each fund may not be increased by more than 10 percent by the Board, and ad valorem taxes for all funds may not exceed the amount shown in the budget document unless the Board republishes the budget and holds additional public hearings. - 4.
+The Board legally adopts the budget before July 1 through a Board resolution.
 The resolution authorizing appropriations for each fund sets the level by which expenditures cannot legally exceed appropriations.
 The level of control established by the resolution for each fund is at the sub-object level (i.e., Personal Services, Materials and Services, Capital Outlay, Debt Service, and Operating Contingency).
 Appropriations lapse at year end. - 5.
 The Board may change the budget throughout the year by appropriation transfers between levels of control and supplemental budgets as authorized by Oregon Revised Statutes.
-During the fiscal year ended June 30, 2021, the Board approved transfer resolutions and appropriated grant funds as allowed by state law. - 6.
+During the fiscal year ended June 30, 2022, the Board approved transfer resolutions and appropriated grant funds as allowed by state law. - 6.
 Encumbrances represent commitments related to unperformed contracts for goods or services.
 All encumbrances lapse at the end of each fiscal year.
 Any outstanding purchase orders at June 30 are re-encumbered in the subsequent year.

-During 2020-21, the College overexpended the transfers out appropriation in the Auxiliary Fund by \$525,574 and the transfers out appropriation in the Capital Projects Fund by \$136,606.
+During 2021-22, the College overexpended the capital outlay appropriation in the Special Projects Fund by \$316,257 and the materials and services appropriation in the Capital Projects Fund by \$21,407.